springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

 :download:`figure 5.2 <../examples/fig5p2.py>` (Note that the book has a typo.
 As with fig 4.7, for (c), $\\tau = 1.1\\tau_c$.
 It's worth looking at $1.2\\tau_c$ as well.
 The code provided uses a larger population than the text suggested.)

+From this point farther down, many of these simulations use reduced sizes or numbers of iterations compared to the published figure.
+This is to save time.

-:download:`figure 5.3 <../examples/fig5p3.py>` (Runs for a population of 10000 nodes.
-Demonstrates the ease of the *_from_graph versions of the analytic equations).
+:download:`figure 5.3 <../examples/fig5p3.py>` (Demonstrates the ease of the *_from_graph versions of the analytic equations).

-:download:`figure 5.4 <../examples/fig5p4.py>` (Runs for a population of 10000 nodes.
-Demonstrates the ease of the *_from_graph versions of the analytic equations).
+:download:`figure 5.4 <../examples/fig5p4.py>` (Demonstrates the ease of the *_from_graph versions of the analytic equations).

-:download:`figure 5.5 <../examples/fig5p5.py>` (Runs for a population of 50000 nodes.
-Demonstrates the ease of the *_from_graph versions of the analytic equations).
+:download:`figure 5.5 <../examples/fig5p5.py>` (Demonstrates the ease of the *_from_graph versions of the analytic equations).

+:download:`figure 6.1 <../examples/fig6p1.py>`  (This also does figure 6.3)

+:download:`figure 6.2 <../examples/fig6p2.py>`

+figure 6.3 See figure 6.1

+:download:`figure 6.4 <../examples/fig6p4.py>`

+:download:`figure 6.24 <../examples/fig6p24.py>`

 Additional Examples